List of Emmerdale characters introduced in 2013: DC Andrew Flanagan

+In 2014, Flanagan was contacted by Debbie after learning about Claire's Law, being a Domestic Violence Disclosure Scheme and asked if he could do a background check on new boyfriend, Pete Barton (Anthony Quinlan) to make sure he wasn't like Cameron.
+It was found that Pete had an old assault conviction years ago, which made Debbie reconsider the relationship.
+He also appeared when Megan Macey (Gaynor Faye) had her suspicions that her sister-in-law Charity Macey (Emma Atkins) was trying to poison her brother Declan.
+She then realised it was the other way around, but she slapped the detective when trying to leave the interview room, meaning she would spend another night in a cell.

+In 2018, Flanagan appeared again to investigate the acid attack on Ross Barton (Michael Parr), by this point, he was demoted to Detective Sergeant.
+Debbie's daughter Sarah Sugden (Katie Hill) told Flanagan that her mother paid Simon McManus to attack Ross.
+McManus had previously been charged and found not guilty.
+Debbie denied, but although not convinced, there was no evidence to charge her.

 Lindy Haswell

 Lindy Haswell, played by Nimmy March, made her first screen appearance on 11 October 2013.
 The character and March's casting was announced on 21 September 2013.
 Lindy is Ruby Haswell's (Alicya Eyo) mother.
 A show spokesperson commented that Lindy and Ruby's relationship "is far from rosy" and Ruby becomes desperate to keep her identity a secret from her girlfriend Ali (Kelli Hollis).

 Lindy comes to the village to visit her daughter Ruby, after Ruby calls her asking for money towards fertility treatment.
 During Lindy's visit, Ruby tells her that she is a lesbian and in a relationship with Ali Spencer.
 Lindy tells Ruby that she will give her the money, but only if she leaves Ali as a baby with two mothers is unnatural.
 Ruby initially agrees to Lindy's offer, but changes her mind after talking with Ali's son Sean Spencer (Luke Roskell).